PaulWheatcroft/owery-joinery/README.md

  - View a list of specific products of my choosing based thier category.
 So that I can select a particular category of product from a specific list to buy.
  - View a list of specific products of my choosing based thier category and style.
 So that I can select something from a specific list, where it is easy to compare like for like, to buy.
  - View the details of a product.
 So that I can understand the details, price and dimensions of a product and also see and image of the product.
+ - See if there are any special offers.
+So that I can make an informed purchased based on price.
  - Sort the view of products by price low to high.
 So that I can make an informed purchased based on price.
  - Sort the view of products by price high to low.
 So that I can make an informed purchased based on price.
  - Easily register for an account.
 So that I can have a personalised account to view my profile.